NadaMAlharbi/Face-recognition-using-Convolutional-Neural-Networks/README.md

    - The notebook includes visualizations of results (e.g., accuracy and loss graphs) using Matplotlib.

 ## Key Features
-- **Model Architecture:**
+### Model Architecture
 - The CNN model includes multiple convolutional layers, pooling layers, and fully connected layers.
 - The model uses **ReLU** activation and **softmax** for classification across the 40 classes (one for each individual).

-- **Performance Evaluation:**
+### Performance Evaluation
 - The training process includes accuracy and validation loss measurements over 10 epochs.
 - Modifications in the pooling size (from (4,4) to (2,2)) are explored to improve the model's performance.

 ## Project Questions
 The project also explores key questions about CNN model performance, such as: